What Illegal Dumping Is

 - Diversion of resources (staff, equipment, and funds) from other needs.

 - Property devaluation, loss of community pride and upkeep

 - Loss of revenue stream to support waste disposal facilities

-- Illegal dumping causes ground & surface water contamination; contamination of soil & plants; air pollution; and hazards to fish and wildlife species.
+- Illegal dumping causes ground and surface water contamination; contamination of soil and plants; air pollution; and hazards to fish and wildlife species.

 - Illegal dump sites are often offensive to look at and harbor strong and unpleasant odors.

 - Illegal dumping causes contamination of drinking water garbage also attracts disease carrying vector such as rats, flies, and mosquitoes.
-Click here for more info on the Zika virus from New Mexico Department of Health.
+Access additional information on the Zika Virus from New Mexico Department of Health.

 - Items such as appliances, old computers and TVs may contain chemicals and heavy metals which can be harmful to human health.
-(Exposure to hazard waste & toxic chemicals and inhalation risks.)
+(Exposure to hazard waste and toxic chemicals and inhalation risks.)